geocomplexity/ArchitecturalLivingness/README.md

 ## Overview

-This study investigates how *architectural livingness* — defined as organized multiscale coherence based on Christopher Alexander's theory of living structure — is encoded in human perceptual and valuation systems.
+This study investigates how *architectural livingness*, defined as organized multiscale coherence based on Christopher Alexander's theory of living structure, is encoded in human perceptual and valuation systems.
 Using behavioral ratings, psychological measures, and functional magnetic resonance imaging in 63 participants, we examine neural and behavioral responses to images varying in livingness across